StolzStudio/Ciphers/RC4/README.md

   The permutation is initialized with a variable length key, using the key-scheduling algorithm ( KSA ).
   Once this has been completed, the stream of bits is generated using the pseudo-random generation algorithm (PRGA).

+  Encryption Algorithm:

+    1. Read a key;
+    2. KSA;
+    3. Text xor with PRGA stream of bits.

+  Decryption algorithm works as well as Encryption Algorithm.

 #Security

   Unlike a modern stream cipher, RC4 does not take a separate nonce alongside the key.
 This means that if a single long-term key is to be used to securely encrypt multiple streams, the protocol must specify how to combine the nonce and the long-term key to generate the stream key for RC4.
 One approach to addressing this is to generate a "fresh" RC4 key by hashing a long-term key with a nonce.